haskell/cabal/Cabal/doc/nix-local-build.rst

 find that we already have this ID built, we can just use the already built version.

-The global package store is ``~/.cabal/store``; if you need to clear your store for whatever reason (e.g., to reclaim disk space or because the global store is corrupted), deleting this directory is safe (``new-build`` will just rebuild everything it needs on its next invocation).
+The global package store is ``~/.cabal/store`` (configurable via global `store-dir` option); if you need to clear your store for whatever reason (e.g., to reclaim disk space or because the global store is corrupted), deleting this directory is safe (``new-build`` will just rebuild everything it needs on its next invocation).

 This split motivates some of the UI choices for Nix-style local build commands.
 For example, flags passed to ``cabal new-build`` are only